Active Inference and Epistemic Value in Graphical Models: Problem Statement

 \section{Problem Statement}

 In this section we will introduce the free energy objectives as used throughout the paper.
 We start by introducing the Variational Free Energy (VFE), and explain how a VFE can be employed in an AIF context for perception and policy planning.
-We then introduce the Expected Free Energy (EFE) as a variational objective that is explicitly designed to yield epistemic behavior in AIF agents, but also note that the EFE is limited in modeling flexibility.
+We then introduce the Expected Free Energy (EFE) as a variational objective that is explicitly designed to yield epistemic behavior in AIF agents, but also note that the EFE definition limits itself to (hierarchical) state-space models.
 We then introduce the Bethe Free Energy (BFE), and argue that the BFE allows for convenient optimization on free-form models by message passing, but note that the BFE lacks information-seeking qualities.
-We conclude this section by introducing the Constrained Bethe Free Energy (CBFE), which equips the BFE with information-seeking qualities on free-form models through additional constraints on the variational density.
+We conclude this section by introducing the Constrained Bethe Free Energy (CBFE), which equips the BFE with information-seeking qualities on free-form models through additional constraints on the variational distribution.

 Table~\ref{tbl:notation} summarizes notational conventions throughout the paper.